buyekeobare/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 # THE WEB INFRASTRUCTURE PROJECT

+Project in partnership with Charles Ubom, Emmanuel Danso.

 ## Learning Objectives

 At the end of this project, you are expected to be able to explain to anyone, without the help of Google: